digitalfabrik/integreat-app/docs/03-conventions.md

 We follow the [airbnb style](https://github.com/airbnb/javascript/tree/master/react) for naming.

 ## Code style
-We follow the [standard style](https://standardjs.com/) for JavaScript.
+We mainly follow the [standard style](https://standardjs.com/rules) for JavaScript, although there may be smaller deviations.
+Run the linter (`yarn lint`) to show problems.
+Our eslint config can be found [here](https://github.com/Integreat/eslint-config-integreat).

 ## Git commit messages and Pull request names
 See [this guide](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for a general reference on how to write